ondrovic/ollama-git-commit/CONTRIBUTING.md

 - **Dependency Injection**: Use the ServiceFactory for creating services in tests to ensure consistency with production code
 - **Filesystem Mocking**: Always mock filesystem operations to prevent real file creation during tests
 - **Path Validation**: Use cross-platform path validation that works on both Windows and Unix systems
+- **Global State Protection**: Never modify global prototypes (like `String.prototype`) in tests
+  - Use isolated mocking approaches instead of global modifications
+  - Create test-specific functions that simulate edge cases without affecting global state
+  - Ensure tests don't interfere with each other by maintaining clean global state

 ### Git Commit Messages